The retired space shuttle will look launch-ready at its new home in California.

 Key Highlights

-- Students and educators benefit through enhanced learning experiences
+- Students and aspiring engineers benefit from enhanced learning opportunities.

 Real-World Impact